Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

-While each model shows slight variations in the relative abundances of light and heavy nuclei, the overall profiles closely reproduce the Solar abundance distribution and its characteristic r-process features.
-We further analyse these nucleosynthesis patterns by comparing the heavy to light elements ratios.
-Figure \ref{fig:Mass-Abundance} illustrates clear differences in the nucleosynthetic yields of light and heavy r-process elements across our 3D models.
-Model \textit{3D-thick} (magenta curve) prominently synthesizes light r-process nuclei (A < 100), but its production of heavier nuclei beyond the second r-process peak is significantly suppressed.
-In contrast, Model \textit{3D-kn} (red dash-dot curve) generates robust heavy-element abundances, notably featuring a pronounced third peak around A $\approx$ 195 and substantial Actinide yields, while producing comparatively fewer light r-process nuclei.
-Specifically, the third r-process peak abundance in Model \textit{3D-kn} exceeds that of \textit{3D-thick} by approximately an order of magnitude.
-Conversely, \textit{3D-thick} overproduces nuclei in the light-element range relative to \textit{3D-kn}.
-The remaining two models, \textit{3D-thin} and \textit{3D-kn-p}, exhibit intermediate behavior, with abundance patterns situated between these two extremes.
-Notably, all models reproduce the characteristic r-process peaks near A $\sim$ 80, 130, and 195, though they differ quantitatively in their relative peak amplitudes.
+Although each model exhibits minor variations in the relative abundances of light and heavy nuclei, the overall profiles closely reproduce the Solar abundance distribution and its characteristic r-process features.
+We further analyzed these nucleosynthesis patterns by comparing the heavy-to-light element ratios.
+Figure \ref{fig:Mass-Abundance} highlights clear differences in the nucleosynthetic yields of light and heavy r-process elements across the 3D models.
+The 3D-Thick model (magenta curve) predominantly synthesizes light r-process nuclei (A < 100), while its production of heavier nuclei beyond the second r-process peak is significantly suppressed.
+In contrast, the 3D-kn model (dash-dot red curve) generates robust heavy-element abundances, with a pronounced third peak around A $\approx$ 195 and substantial actinide yields, while producing comparatively fewer light r-process nuclei.
+Specifically, the third r-process peak abundance in model 3D-kn exceeds that of 3D-Thick by approximately an order of magnitude.
+Conversely, 3D-Thick overproduces light-element nuclei compared to 3D-kn.
+The remaining two models, 3D-Thin and 3D-kn-p, exhibit intermediate behavior, with abundance patterns lying between these two extremes.
+Notably, all models reproduce the characteristic r-process peaks near A $\sim$ 80, 130, and 195, although they differ quantitatively in their relative peak amplitudes.

-In Table \ref{tab:outflows} we present the summary of thermodynamic properties of the outflows in various models, as well as some characteristics of the nucleosynthesis patterns produced by these simulations.
-The outflows from 2D and 3D models exhibit minor differences in their average electron fraction and nucleosynthetic properties, with the most notable discrepancy found in the neutrino-thick models.
+Table \ref{tab:outflows} summarizes the thermodynamic properties of the outflows in various models, along with key characteristics of the resulting nucleosynthesis patterns.
+The outflows from 2D and 3D models exhibit minor differences in their average electron fraction and nucleosynthetic properties, with the most notable discrepancy observed in the neutrino-thick models.
 During the expansion phase, as the temperature drops from 10 GK to 5 GK, the average electron fraction in the fiducial models shows minimal variation.
-A more pronounced change is observed in the 'kilonova' scenario models; Specifically, the \textit{3D-kn-p} model with a non-axisymmetric perturbation develops an electron fraction about twice that of its unperturbed counterpart.
+We observe a more pronounced change in the ``kilonova'' scenario models.
+Specifically, the \textit{3D-kn-p} model with a non-axisymmetric perturbation develops an electron fraction about twice that of its unperturbed counterpart.